Neural Window Decoder for SC-LDPC Codes: Abstract

 \section{Abstract}

 In this paper, we propose a neural window decoder (NWD) for spatially coupled low-density parity-check (SC-LDPC) codes.
-The proposed NWD retains the conventional window decoder (WD) process but incorporates trainable neural weights.
-To train the weights of the NWD, we introduce two novel training strategies.
-First, we limit the loss function to target variable nodes (VNs) of the window, which prunes the neural network and accordingly enhances training efficiency.
-Second, we employ the active learning technique with a normalized loss term to prevent the training process from biasing toward specific training regions.
-Moreover, we develop a systematic method to derive non-uniform schedules from the training results by introducing trainable damping factors that reflect the relative importance of check node (CN) updates.
-By skipping updates with less importance, we can omit $\mathbf{41\%}$ of updates without performance degradation compared to the conventional WD.
-Lastly, we address the error propagation problem inherent in SC-LDPC codes by deploying a complementary weight set, which activates when an error is detected in the previous window.
-This adaptive decoding strategy effectively mitigates error propagation without requiring modifications to the code or decoder structure.
+The NWD augments the conventional window decoder (WD) by incorporating trainable neural weights.
+To improve both performance and complexity, we train these weights using three novel training strategies.
+First, we design a compact neural network that focuses training on the target nodes of the NWD.
+This target-specific training improves decoding performance while reducing complexity.
+Second, we introduce a non-uniform scheduling method for check node (CN) updates by learning trainable damping factors.
+These factors reflect the relative importance of CN updates, allowing the decoder to skip less critical updates.
+Finally, we address the error propagation (EP) problem inherent in SC-LDPC codes by introducing an EP-resilient weight set trained under EP scenarios.
+When an error is detected in the previous decoding window, the adaptive NWD switches to the EP-resilient weight set.
+For a practical SC-LDPC code of length 20000, the proposed NWD achieves a threefold improvement in decoding performance or a 45\% reduction in decoding complexity, without altering the hardware-friendly decoding architecture.